OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-02.md

 ## Philippians 2:21

-For they all seek after their own interests, not those of Christ Jesus.
+For they all pursue their own interests, rather than those of Christ Jesus.

 ## Philippians 2:22